linode/docs/docs/products/tools/marketplace/guides/valkey/index.md

 {{% content "marketplace-special-character-limitations-shortguide" %}}

 - **Number of clients connecting to Valkey:** The number of clients that will be connecting to the cluster.
 The application will create SSL certificates for your client that need to connect to the cluster.
-This should be an interger equal or greater than 1.
+This should be an integer equal or greater than 1.

 - **Valkey Version:** Version of Valkey to install.